lucidrains/blackbox-gradient-sensing/README.md

 Will also incorporate the latent population variant used in [EPO](https://github.com/lucidrains/evolutionary-policy-optimization).
 Of all the things going on in evolutionary field, I believe crossover may be one of the most important.
 This may be the ultimate [bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).

+Update: I see what the author is talking about now.
+Continuous lander, incredibly difficult to train in PPO for some reason, starts working for evolutionary strategies within 20 updates..

 ## Install

 ```bash